-Author has written 3 stories for Elder Scroll series, Warcraft, and Bleach.
+Author has written 4 stories for Elder Scroll series, Warcraft, Bleach, and Star Wars.

 Hello reader, thanks for taking the time to click on my profile.
 (You must be really bored huh?)
 I suppose it was about time I got around to writing something here.
 Now I'm going to warn you ahead of time...don't try to read this all in one sitting.
 The only reason I put this much stuff on my profile is because of the high traffic my stories seem to get lately.
 Don't be afraid to PM if you want.

 Favorite Color: Black because It looks good with everything...especially with white, red, or blue